 One of our favorite October traditions here in central Oklahoma is going to “Fright Night” at Frontier City, a theme park located on I-35 in Edmond.
 Generally we go later in the month, but this year we needed to go early because of travel schedules.
 As usual we had a great time, especially watching the show, “Dead Man’s Party.”
 In the third video below, you’ll see Sarah get up on stage and dance as the construction worker in the song “YMCA” by The Village People.
 We stayed and danced after the 2nd show– we actually saw it three times!
 This was a lot of fun!
 It’s also great that when you order your tickets to Frontier City online in October, they are half price.
 It’s still expensive at $17.50 each, but much less than “normal” price.

 Each of these videos is 90 seconds long, which is the maximum length permitted by Flickr.
-Some of these songs and the acting in the performance was a little scary, but “a little scary” in moderation can be fun and even healthy.
+Some of these songs and the acting in the performance was a little scary, but “a little scary” in moderation can be fun and even healthy as the diet we maintain using Paleo tips for eating out to stay healthy most of the time.
 It’s definitely a lot of fun to have a chance to dance like this as a family.
 We don’t get these opportunities very often!

 I shot these videos with my iPhone GS.
 I apologize for the distortion in the audio at some points.
 The sound was definitely VERY loud where we were sitting!